 Discovery Academy provides the setting for students to take safe risks they have never experienced before.
-Those experiential activities may include music therapy, ropes courses, participating on a community sports team, dramatic productions, or pursuing newly discovered academic interests and abilities.
-We create an environment where students are required to leave their comfort zones and see their world, and themselves, with new eyes.
+Those activities may include ropes courses, joining a sports team, dramatic productions, or pursuing newly discovered academic interests.
+We created a supportive, but challenging environment.
+Students must leave their comfort zones.
+As a result, this lets them see their world, and themselves, with new eyes.

 At Discovery Academy, therapy is not reserved for traditional business hours.
 A student’s treatment team includes clinicians, teachers, and residential staff.
-Each uses their area of influence all day long to extend therapeutic goals through experiential activities, a common language, and relationship development.
+Each group uses their area of influence all day long to extend therapeutic goals.
+They achieve this through experiential activities, a common language, and relationship development.

-Our facilities are specifically designed to foster therapeutic interaction – not just in formalized settings, but in every aspect of daily living.
-Discovery Academy has pioneered the use of “communities” to advance treatment.
-These communities can consist of small groups of students, such as the four students who share a dorm room, or larger communities such as the classroom, the dorm floor, the girls’ or boys’ house, or the entire Academy.
+Our facilities are specifically designed to foster therapeutic interaction, not just in an office, but in every aspect of daily life.
+Accordingly, Discovery Academy has pioneered the use of “communities” to advance treatment.
+For example, one community might be four students who share a dorm room, or larger communities such as the classroom, the dorm floor, or the entire Academy.

 Experiential therapy as a community helps Academy students develop relationships in smaller groups, extending to the larger school as a whole.
 These communities imitate the way families themselves function.
 They help Academy students see the balance between self and community, and successfully practice problem solving and team building.